paingthu555/terraform-ec2-scheduling/README.md

 # Automated start and stop schedule for EC2 using Terraform and Lambda

-This project based on the realworld use case.
+This project based on the real-world use case.
 Therefore, you must have at least one existing ec2 instance before you test this project.

+Another things is that I've set schedule in eventbridge to start every 2mins and stop it every 5mins for easy testing.
+You can verify the event in the AWS cloud trail and you can specified the schedule according to your business requirement.
+Let's get started!

 ## Project diagram
 ![diagram](./images/terraform-ec2-scheduling.png)